Shayna003/ECSCoursework/readme.txt

-parts of coursework attempted: 1, 2, 3, 4, 5, 6, 7
+parts of coursework attempted: 1, 2, 3, 4, 5, 6

 Notes:
 I'm very proud of my algorithm.
-It attempts to find the best way to spend coins, maintain a good student to teacher ratio, budget never drops below 0, there were never uninstructed students, incompetent always teachers (lower skill level) always considered last when hiring
+It attempts to find the best way to spend coins, maintain a good student to teacher ratio, budget never drops below 0(if starting EcsCoins >= 604 to buy one of each building to get a positive number of students), there were never uninstructed students(if the staff market is reasonable), incompetent teachers (lower skill level) always considered last when hiring
 (considered in the order of skill level), stamina drop is always 20 if teachers are to teach (and will teach the maximum number of students while only dropping 20 stamina), there is a very detailed breakdown in program output (or you can choose not to have any output).
 I do want to limit the rate of hiring new teachers, because they have a 20% chance to leave every year(due to the nature of the formulas).